godotengine/godot-docs/about/introduction.rst

     func _ready():
         $Label.text = "Hello world!"

-Welcome to the official documentation of Godot Engine, the free and open-source community-driven 2D and 3D game engine!
+Welcome to the official documentation of Godot Engine, the free and open source community-driven 2D and 3D game engine!
 Behind this mouthful, you will find a powerful yet user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.